-Provide the number of teachers prepared by subject area for academic year 2015-16.
+Provide the number of teachers prepared by subject area for academic year 2016-17.
 For the purposes of this section, number prepared means the number of program completers.
 "Subject area" refers to the subject area(s) an individual has been prepared to teach.
 An individual can be counted in more than one subject area. (§205(b)(1)(H)

-Figure 7 below depicts the distribution of program completers by subject matter areas by route.
-For the Traditional route, nearly half (47 percent) were in the elementary education followed by less than one-tenth (7 percent) in special education.
-Program completers in English and world languages together accounted for 19 percent; mathematics and science for 11 percent; and social sciences for 10 percent.
-Low incidence credential areas such as agriculture, art, business, ITE, music, and physical education (PE) together accounted for the remaining 6 percent.
-The distribution differed significantly for the Alternative route: more than one-third (34 percent for IHE-Based and 31 percent for not IHE-Based, respectively) were in elementary education.
-Another one-third (32 percent for IHE-Based and 37 percent for not IHE-Based) were in special education.
-Program completers in English and world languages accounted for about 10 percent; mathematics and science for 13 percent for Alternative, IHE-Based and 16 percent for not IHE-Based route.
-Social sciences accounted for 4-5 percent and the remaining 5 percent was in low incidence areas such as agriculture, art, business, ITE, music and PE.
+Figure 7 below depicts the distribution of program completers by subject matter areas by Route.
+For the Traditional route, more than half (52 percent) were in elementary education followed by less than one-tenth (eight percent) in special education.
+Program completers in mathematics and science accounted for 10 percent; social sciences for 11 percent, and english and world languages together accounted for another 15 percent.
+Low incidence credential areas such as agriculture, art, business, ITE, music, and physical education (PE) together accounted for the remaining six percent.
+The distribution differed significantly for the Alternative route: more than two-fifths (42 percent) were in elementary education and about one-third (28 percent) were in special education.
+Program completers in mathematics and science accounted for 11 percent; social science accounted for five percent; and english and world languages together accounted for nine percent.
+The remaining seven percent was in low incidence areas such as agriculture, art, business, ITE, music and PE.